Voting allowed once per day until May 12.

 -Tallahassee Magazine, The Insider's Guide to the 100 Places, People, Events & Things that make Tallahassee Living Unique

 Goodwood Museum & Gardens is looking for volunteer docents!
 Docents are responsible for giving tours of our Main House during the week.
-If interested, please contact Beth Lewis, Executive Director, at 877-4202 ext.
-232 or email: firstname.lastname@example.org.
+If interested, please contact Jennifer Humayun & Nancy Morgan at 877-4202 ext.
+223 or 222 or email: email@example.com or firstname.lastname@example.org.
 Without docents, we can't give tours!
 We would appreciate any help you can give.